Coloby/quartz_notes/quartz_content/PublicNotes/Creativity.md

 		- weird, unusual, somgthin you can't explain  and distinct like when you go in the museum and the more it will reward by kicking good ideas
 - when you fix your mistakes and adapt
 - Learn to adapt and not structures
+-  creativity is when you make something that's new but out of touch

 - archived
 	- [[Design thinking]]